Quality-Assurance-DAO/QA-DAO-Co-Ordination/Documents/Assessments/README.md

 ## Basic Open Source Assessment

-1. **Open ?** - Is your Organisation open-source ?
+1. **Open** - Is your Organisation open-source ?
-1. **Accessible ?** Can your users issue pull requests or raise issues on your organisation's source code ?
+1. **Accessible** Can your users issue pull requests or raise issues on your organisation's source code ?
-1. **Transparent ?** Can your users assess the source of your organisation's documenation ?
+1. **Transparent** Can your users assess the source of your organisation's documenation ?

 ## Detailed Open Source Assessment